2014 Press Releases

 September 18, 2014

-Faith Leaders to Provide Post-Trauma Counseling to Address Affects of Violence
+Faith Leaders to Provide Post-Trauma Counseling to Address Effects of Violence

 A South Side community organization, backed by University of Chicago Medicine, Northwestern Medicine® and United Way of Metropolitan Chicago, is launching an innovative approach to combat violence and avert behaviors that may lead to conflict by using faith leaders to provide post-trauma counseling and other support.